Serving Your Blog as Markdown So AI Agents Can Actually Read It

 Audio Narration

-The article explains how to serve clean Markdown versions of blog posts so AI agents can consume content without HTML noise like navigation, scripts, and cookie banners.
-It recommends two access patterns: appending .md to post URLs, or using an Accept: text/markdown header for content negotiation.
-In Next.js, rewrites in next.config.ts route both patterns to an internal /md/posts/[slug] handler.
-That route fetches the post from Sanity, converts it to Markdown, and returns it with a text/markdown Content-Type and short caching headers.
-A buildPostMarkdown helper constructs the Markdown document with a title, canonical URL, optional hero image, auto-generated summary, and body converted from Portable Text via @portabletext/markdown.
-Code blocks stored in Sanity as _type: "code" are correctly rendered as fenced Markdown code blocks with language tags, making them ideal for AI agents and syntax highlighters.
-A /posts.md index provides a machine-readable sitemap listing all posts with metadata and links, enabling agents to discover and traverse content efficiently using either the .md suffix or Accept header approach.
+The post explains how to serve clean Markdown versions of blog content so AI agents can consume it without HTML noise like navigation, scripts, and cookie banners.
+Instead of parsing full HTML pages, agents can request Markdown either by appending .md to post URLs or by sending an Accept: text/markdown header.
+In Next.js, two rewrite rules in next.config.ts route both patterns to an internal /md/posts/[slug] handler.
+That route fetches posts from Sanity with sanityFetch, converts them to Markdown, and returns a text/markdown response with short caching headers for freshness.
+The buildPostMarkdown function constructs a complete Markdown document: H1 title, canonical URL, optional hero image, auto-generated summary, and the main body converted from Sanity Portable Text via @portabletext/markdown.
+Code blocks stored in Sanity as custom _type: "code" objects are rendered as fenced code blocks with language tags preserved.
+A /posts.md index provides a machine-readable sitemap listing all posts with metadata and links, enabling agents to discover content before fetching individual Markdown posts.
+The .md suffix is ideal for sharing, while the Accept header method suits tools and AI clients that control HTTP headers.

 Why AI Agents Struggle with HTML